Jyl Bonaguro: Tabula Rasa InFlight

 The human desire to take flight and abandon this earth-bound state is timeless.
 Tabula Rasa InFlight explores the concept of a mind as a blank tablet by expanding how marble is perceived as sculpture.
 My new series of Wing sculptures are etched and carved into marble tiles using the intaglio technique and displayed alongside classical sculptures on pedestals.
 Working in such thin marble slates reveals the little known translucent nature of marble and transforms the heavy material into tablets of light.

-My sculptures are simple hand carved pieces of marble that will also someday be reclaimed by nature.
+My sculptures are simple hand carved pieces of marble, limestone and alabaster that will someday be reclaimed by nature.
 I have only just borrowed a piece of the earth.
 I do not use chemicals or toxins, so that eventually, they may be returned the way they naturally arrived.
 There is nothing more timeless than the ability to let go and absolve yourself of the insistence or forcefulness of humanity on nature.
 We can coexist.

 GALLERY HOURS & VISITOR INFORMATION